itsrainingmani/hugo-mysite/content/posts/string-prototype-extension.md

 We are going to do this by extending `String.prototype`.

-> ⚠️ **Warning**: There is a lot of debate about whether or not extending the Prototypes of a native type in JavaScript is a good idea or not.
-Please be careful in doing this, especially if your code is going to be used by others.
+> ⚠️ **Warning**: The following examples are meant to be purely instructional.
+Please be careful in extending native types, especially if your code is going to be used by others since this can lead to unexpected behavior.
+It is recommended to prefix the name extended methods with some identifier so that a potential user can differentiate between your code and methods defined natively on the type.

 Without further ado, here's how we can call padStartEnd on a string: